New Haven Truck Accident Lawyers

 Be sure to give the police a statement and try to collect witness statements from anyone who saw the accident happen, and collect their contact information as well.
 It's recommended that you don't talk about the accident with the truck driver and avoid discussing the accident with the insurance company.

 In many cases the insurance company has used what victims of truck accidents have said following the accident against them.
-If you are involved in a truck accident it may be in your best interest to enlist the expertise of an attorney as soon as possible.
+If you are involved in a truck accident it may be in your best interest to enlist the expertise of a seasoned truck accident lawyer in New Haven at Action Law Group attorney as soon as possible.

 Common Truck Accident Types